Jurajzovinec/Automation-of-CAD-model-creation/README.md

 file is in every sub-folder, and consists information of assembly groups which will be spare in process of automation due to low data quality of its CAD models (such as incorrect naming conventions).
 * `FeedbackFolder` is folder where information of process are stored.
-After every automation there are screenshots of model groups which should be in CAD model according to bill of material list, but various kind of errors those CAD models had not been assembled to CAD master model.
+After every automation there are screenshots of model groups which should be in CAD model according to bill of material list, but due to various kind of errors those CAD models had not been assembled to CAD master model.
+* `ErpBom` folder is used to store bill of material from ERP system
 * `IconPictures` folder contains icons and picture which are used in graphical user interface of applications
-* `ErpBom` folder is used to store bill of material from ERP system